CanScribe is proud to announce our newest course offering: Clinical Documentation Improvement Specialist (CDIS).

 Certified Clinical Documentation Improvement (CDI) Specialists are needed to provide further quality documentation in the healthcare industry.

-You will need to complete the entire one hundred-hour program offered with us, and it will teach you unmatched knowledge in medical language, coding, and documentation integrity.
+You will need to complete the entire one-hundred-hour program offered by us, and it will teach you unmatched knowledge in medical language, coding, and documentation integrity.
 Separated into twenty-one different modules the program has sections of varying lengths from 2-8 hours.

 Upon completing this program, students will be eligible to take the National Certification Exam (NCE).
 To receive certification and the professional designation of CCDIS, students must pass the National Certification Examination (NCE).

 This program is relatively new in Canada and was created to streamline patients’ resources, impacting areas like documentation, data, and funding.

 There is a growing need for Clinical Documentation Improvement Specialists.
 They have a very specialized skill set critical for the healthcare industry.
 The skills CDISs gain help provide accurate and quality reporting, which is essential to the industry.

 As this is a relatively new position in Canada, the demand for this job is high.
 Accurate communication and recording of medical documentation are more important than ever in Canada.

 There are plenty of career options out there for the Clinical Documentation Improvement Specialist.
 With the proper training, you could be working in a medical billing center, a psychiatric office, a dental office, an insurance company, a research facility, or other healthcare-related industries.
 These industries will bring you up to speed on their specific role requirements.